max1mde/cursor-reset-powershell/README.md

 <br>

-If you are unsure about the safety of the script, you can generate the ID's using on https://max1mde.github.io/cursor-reset-powershell/ and replace the ID's manually.
+If you are unsure about the safety of the script,
+you can generate the IDs on https://max1mde.github.io/cursor-reset-powershell/ and replace the IDs manually.

 <br>